 Some people think that an emotional support animal is not covered under the FHA law, which is wrong.
-When it says that people with physical or mental impairment will also receive equal rights to housing opportunities and choices then it means that people with emotional disabilities are also included in it.
+The Fair Housing Act for emotional support animal fully supports ESAs and their owners.
+When it says that people with a physical or mental impairment will also receive equal rights to housing opportunities and choices then it means that people with emotional disabilities are also included in it.

-However, they are different than service animals like a guide dog.
+However, they are different from service animals as a guide dog.

-However, animals that are too big like a horse, may face difficulty to get housing permission in a residential property or other public accommodations like a hotel.
+However, animals that are too big as a horse, may face difficulty to get housing permission in a residential property or other public accommodations like a hotel.

-A service animal is different than an emotional support animal but, like an ESA, it is also not considered as a pet but is more than that.
+A service animal is different from an emotional support animal but, as an ESA, it is also not considered as a pet but is more than that.
 A pet is something that people keep for entertainment and to keep them company.
 An ESA and a service animal can do all this and more by providing the help that the person needs.